arvidn/libtorrent/trunk/docs/tuning.rst

 Compilers generally add a significant number of bytes to executables that make use of C++ exceptions.
 By disabling exceptions (-fno-exceptions on GCC), you can reduce the executable size with up to 45%.
+In order to build without exception support, you need to patch parts of boost.

 Also make sure to optimize for size when compiling.